LordZeusIsBack/DREAMService/README.md

 ### Installation

-Build DREAMService from the source and intsall dependencies:
+Build DREAMService from the source and install dependencies:

 1. **Clone the repository:**